miteshhc/timez/README.md

 ## License:

-Timez is licensed under the GNU General Public License v3.0 (GPL-3.0).
+timez is licensed under the GNU General Public License v3.0 (GPL-3.0).
 See the LICENSE file for more details.

 ## Contributions:
 Contributions are welcome!
 If you have any suggestions, bug reports, or want to contribute enhancements, feel free to open an issue or submit a pull request.
-Let's make Timez even better together!
+Let's make timez even better together!